UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 ## Research Methods (draft)

-Mixed Methods to answer reseach questions related to this projects contributions:
+We want to use Mixed Research Methods to answer research questions related to this projects contributions.
+In the first step, we want to collect, analyze, and interpret qualitative data through a summary of the results of the related work and interviews with experts in the field of human-autonomy teaming.
+In the second and third step we want to collect, analyze, and interpret quantitative data through simulation experiments:

 Step 1 - Qualitative Methods:
 Presentation of the current status of research on Human-autonomy teaming in the military field of application.
 * Summary of the results of the related work